MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-ocr-pdf-images-files.md

 ## To send a PDF or image file to the OCR service by email

 From your email application, you can forward an email to the OCR service provider with the PDF or image file attached.
-For information about the email address to send to, see the OCR service provider’s web site.
+For information about the email address to send to, see the OCR service provider's web site.

 Since no incoming document record exists for the file, a new record will be created automatically on the **Incoming Documents** page when the OCR service sends the resulting electronic document.
 For more information, see [Create Incoming Document Records](across-how-create-income-document-records.md).